-All these assignments will evaluate both the specific skill and one of the generic skills.
+All these assignments will assess both the specific skill and one of the generic skills.

-- From 0 to 10; 10% of the mark will be allocated to class participation - IMPORTANT: The grade of the course will have to be over 5 (out of 10) to get a pass.
-Besides, assignments on Socially Responsible Investing (1) and Fintech (4) cannot have an average mark below 4 (out of 10), in otherwise the whole course will get a fail.
+- From 0 to 10; 10% of the mark will be allocated to class participation and extra activities. - IMPORTANT: The grade of the course will have to be over 5 (out of 10) to get a pass.
+Furthermore, assignments on Socially Responsible Investing (1) and Fintech (4) cannot have an average mark below 4 (out of 10); otherwise, the entire course will be marked as a fail.